QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 Inventories Useful but we Hardwire them to be Zero Always
 ==========================================================

-Next we turn to a distinct problem in which inventories are useful – meaning that there are costs of :math:`d_2 (I_t - S_t)^2` associated with having sales not equal inventories – but we simply force the firm never to hold inventories.
+Next, we turn to a distinct problem in which inventories are useful – meaning that there are costs of :math:`d_2 (I_t - S_t)^2` associated with having sales not equal inventories – but we simply force the firm never to hold inventories.